-Today's workers do not want their computers to keep them waiting and they certainly want their notebooks to run as long as possible when unplugged.
-Selecting notebooks that perform everyday tasks quickly and have long battery life makes good business sense.
-In our tests, the Dell Latitude E5430 delivered better performance and longer battery life than the HP ProBook 4440s.
+Today's workers do not want their computers to keep them waiting.
+They want their notebooks to run as long as possible when unplugged and they certainly don't want to worry about having to replace a notebook that accidentally slips to the floor.
+Selecting notebooks that perform everyday tasks quickly, have long battery life, and are extremely durable makes good business sense.
+In our tests, the Dell Latitude E6430 delivered better performance, battery life, and durability than the HP EliteBook 8470p did.
 This makes it an excellent choice for your employees.